oopsmonk/documentation/goshimmer/1.0/tutorials/send-spam.md

 **In this tutorial, you test how many transactions per second your node can process by using the `spammer` API endpoint to send it spam transactions.**

-When you send your node spam transactions, it processes them, adds them to its ledger, and forwards them to its neighbors for processing.

 ## Prerequisites

 To complete this tutorial, you need the following: